TEDxAuckland/tedx-auckland-site/src/_posts/2020-03-05-auckland-fringe-festival-a-representation-of-inclusivity-and-diversity.md

 *TEDxAuckland sat down with Borni to discuss the Auckland Fringe phenomenon, his place within it, and vision for the festival's future.&nbsp;*

 “Auckland Fringe exists to create spaces for those who may feel othered or on the outer fringe spaces.”
 Since landing the position, Borni has discovered “opportunities to give a wider birth of encouragement for people to participate, multi-cultures, to see themselves represented, and make accessibility (disability, financially) easier."
-If we see ourselves represented, we feel encouraged to be a part of it, and he believes "there’s a lot of cool opportunities for Auckland to represent itself into a space where we are more representative of who we are on the streets."&nbsp;
+If we see ourselves represented, we feel encouraged to be a part of it which is why "there’s a lot of cool opportunities for Auckland to represent itself into a space where we are more representative of who we are on the streets."&nbsp;

 Borni, originally from Rotorua, grew up with a strong understanding of where he came from as his mum is rooted in tikanga.
 “Being Māori has really shaped how I move through spaces and interact with people.
 What I’m hoping to do with Auckland Fringe is breathing authenticity into the space.”